Skip to content

 • Saved host deletion confirmation — removing a saved host profile pops a confirmation modal; the destructive action cannot fire on a single mis-click.

-• Destructive disconnect styling — the Disconnect toolbar button is visually tagged as destructive (warning tint at rest) so it is distinct from the safer navigation buttons next to it.
+• Destructive disconnect styling — Disconnect is tagged as destructive in the Session menu so it never reads like the items above it.

 • Toast notifications — short-lived theme-aware toasts surface the result of background actions (save, export, error) without taking focus.